JaberWiki/intro-to-vue-3/README.md

 # Intro-to-vue-3
 Practicing code according to Vue Mastery Intro To Vue 3 course.
-- Commites will be followed by the course lessons.
+- Commits will be followed by the course lessons.